Gluten Free Potato Latkes

 Tips to Latke Success

 There are several ways to make your latkes go from meh to momentous.
 The first is to use Russet potatoes for their high starch content.
 Next, use a large, clean tea towel to wring out extra potato liquid.
 If you have young children like we do, we found it best to use dried onion flakes in place of raw, diced onion.
 Dried onion gives latkes flavor without our daughter’s dreaded “O” ingredient.
 In addition, dried onion flakes also keep the latkes crispy without sacrificing tenderness.
 Finally, use plenty of oil appropriate for high-heat frying, (skip the extra virgin olive oil,) and make sure it is good and hot.
-Ina Garten uses clarified butter, which we love, but we have also used refined coconut oil and sesame oil with delicious results.
+Ina Garten uses clarified butter, which we love, but we have also used refined coconut oil and sesame oil (not roasted) with delicious results.

 Please let us know how this crispy and classic gluten free Potato Latke recipe worked for you!
 We love to receive feedback.
 Please rate this recipe and leave a comment in the section provided below.
 Thank you.

 An important note: this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 If you choose to make this with another flour blend, please note that your results may differ.